-As restrictions continue to ease around Australia, teams are beginning to plan their return to work.
+As restrictions continue to ease around the world, teams are beginning to plan their return to work.
 From the logistics right through to cleaning and sanitisation of common areas, there are many aspects to keep in mind when planning the return of your workforce.

 1. Conduct a workforce audit

 First, start with a workforce audit.
-Create a masterlist of all the staff and group them by team.
-You’ll then assess them whether they can continue to work from home or not.
+Create a master list of all the staff and group them by teams.
+You’ll then assess whether they can continue to work from home or not.
 This might mean consulting team leaders and managers to determine which staff can successfully continue to work remotely or might need to come back to the workplace.

 This is a case of identifying where your workforce has access to the tools needed to perform their job successfully.
-Whether that’s at home or on site, the first step grouping teams and employees together.
-This step may involve looking into alternative working arrangements such as a remote first approach.
+Whether that’s at home or on-site, the first step is grouping teams and employees together.
+This step may involve looking into alternative working arrangements such as a remote-first approach.

-A remote first workplace is the concept that deep work is to be completed at home and the workplace is used as a place for collaboration and socialising.
+A remote-first workplace is a concept that deep work is to be completed at home and the workplace is used as a place for collaboration and socialising.
 We understand the return to work isn’t a one size fits all approach.
 How do we know this?
 We recently surveyed 1200 employees to gain insights into their attitudes towards remote working.
-We found that many of us are missing the camaraderie of our peers, however 84% of employees are enjoying the benefits associated with working from home.
+We found that many of us are missing the camaraderie of our peers, however, 84% of employees are enjoying the benefits associated with working from home.

 Pro tip: Plot your workforce on a graph like this.
 It’ll help you visualise which staff can and cannot work effectively from home, as well as who is business critical.
 An example of someone who is business critical would be whoever processes your payroll!

 After you’ve conducted a workforce audit you should then consult the wider team.
 This ensures everyone feels heard and boundaries can be respected.
 Depending on the size of your business, a survey could be a really effective way to get a sense of where employees’ attitudes are about a return to the office.